franciscoflorencio/nit-crawler/README.md

 ## Project Overview

-The MIT Crawler is a Scrapy-based web scraping project designed to collect funding opportunity data from Brazilian and European research funding websites.
+The NIT Crawler is a Scrapy-based web scraping project designed to collect funding opportunity data from Brazilian and European research funding websites.
 This project is developed under the auspices of NIT/Farmanguinhos, a subunit of Fiocruz (Oswaldo Cruz Foundation).

 ## Key Features